When you're out and about, are you one of those people that feels positively naked without your favourite pair of sunglasses?

-Most of the things we buy, we never wear.
 According to the Council of Textile and Fashion Industries of Australia, each year, Australians send $500 million worth of clothing to the tip.

 The impact of mass-produced fashion on the environment and on the quality of life for the workers who make the products is devastating.

 The great news is, the buy-and-discard party is winding down.
 While there is still much room for improvement, sustainable fashion and (eco consciousness generally) is slowly, but steadily making headway.